SarderLab/HistomicsTK_PodoSighter/README.rst

 Since each WSI is different in terms of staining, imaging, resolution, etc., we provide the option for users to adjust the parameters to generate optimal results for their       respective WSIs.
 Listed below are the different parameters and their definitions:

+- **Tissue thickness**: Enter your tissue thickness (in microns).
-- **PASnucleiThreshold**: This parameter selects the threshold to segment hematoxylin stained nuclei (ranging from 0 to 1).
+- **PAS nuclei intensity threshold**: This parameter selects the threshold to segment hematoxylin stained nuclei (ranging from 0 to 1).
-- **gauss_filt_size**: This parameter blurs the PAS image prior to application of threshold.
+- **Gaussian filter size parameter**: This parameter blurs the PAS image prior to application of threshold.
-- **disc_size**: This parameter specifies the disc size of the structuring element to perform morphological opening of segmented nuclei.
+- **Morphological disc size**: This parameter specifies the disc size of the structuring element to perform morphological opening of segmented nuclei.
+- **Species**: Specify mouse, rat, or human.
+- **gpu_id**: Setting this parameter to 0, would enable the code to run on the GPU. (-1 for CPU: not recommended).
 - **resolution**: This parameter can be used to specify if the analysis should be done in high resolution (0) or a downsampled (1) version of the WSI to save time.
-- **size_thre**: This parameter is used to remove unwanted noise from the segmented nuclei.
+- **Size threshold**: This parameter is used to remove unwanted noise from the segmented nuclei.
 - **watershed_thre**: This parameter sets the distance parameter for the watershed segmentation of segmented nuclei (ranging from 0 to 1).